yash12khatri/codechef/README.md

 # codechef
-These are some practice and contest code all problem were taken from codechef.com.
+These are some practice and contest code all problems were taken from codechef.com.